-PAL is Polk State College's online learning management system.
-Through PAL, instructors develop and deliver online courses and hybrid courses.
-Additionally, PAL can be used to provide supplemental instructional materials to students in in-person courses.
-In order to teach online or hybrid courses, the instructor must be PAL certified.
-Certification classes are offered on a regular basis by the Instructional Technology Department.
-Information regarding PAL and PAL training is available through speaking with an Instructional Technologist, or via: www.polk.edu/palcert.
+Canvas is Polk State College's learning management system.
+Instructors use Canvas to develop and deliver online and hybrid courses.
+Additionally, Canvas can be utilized to provide supplemental instructional materials to students for traditional face-to-face courses.
+In order to teach fully online or hybrid courses instructors must complete the Teaching Online certification.
+Certification courses are offered by the Instructional Technology department.